Choosing insulation for your home can be a big step and it’s important to know all of the things that could go wrong.

 A contractor doing work in a Michigan home is required by law to be licensed in this state.

 If they aren’t, then it could end up costing the homeowner money because they also may not be insured.
 If something goes wrong, the cost for repairs would fall solely on the homeowner.

 Solution: It is important when choosing a contractor to ensure they are licensed in the state they are working in.

 When applying for a license, the contractor is required to show proof of insurance.

 Choosing the Best Insulation Installation for Your Home

-RetroFoam of Michigan is licensed, insured, and has more than 15 years insulating homes with foam insulation.
+RetroFoam of Michigan is licensed, insured, and has more than 17 years of experience insulating homes with foam insulation.
 We also offer a lifetime warranty on our products and workmanship.